JensFastrup/KeySeeker/README.md

 2. analyzer.sh, utilizes binwalk to extract the firmware and perform analysis of cryptographic material.
 3. comitter.sh, sophisitcates intermedatiate results from the analyzer and looks for key-pairs.
 There lies responibility for this in the future.

-KeySeeker is a Master Thesis project by Jens Michael Sarro Fastrup of IT-Univeristy of Copenhagen.
-This project is under supervision of Carsten Schürmann, Professor of Computer Science @ ITU.
+KeySeeker is a Master Thesis project by Jens Michael Sarro Fastrup of IT-Univeristy of Copenhagen for Spring of 2024.
+This project was under supervision of Carsten Schürmann, Professor of Computer Science @ ITU.

 ## Setup
 - Clone the repo.